 By contrast, programmatic politics caters to citizens in the formal sector with secure entitlements defined on the basis of publicly observable characteristics such as location, age, gender, ethnicity, occupation or asset ownership, enforced by an independent judiciary and media oversight.
+It is the formal institution counterpart of clientelism, with codified rules of citizen entitlement enshrined in legislation and enforced by judicial institutions.
 Examples are social security and tax laws, or formula bound transfers to specific groups of citizens (e.g., local governments).
 Entitlements of those in the formal sector (who have adequate documentation to establish their citizenship and criteria necessary to qualify for entitlements) are not subject to discretion exercised by political agents or elected officials.
 Political competition within programmatic politics therefore takes the form of rival contestants presenting policy platforms represented by explicit and enforceable rules defining citizen entitlements.
-In clientelism, formal entitlements even if they exist may not be honored by elected officials with respect to citizens they believed did not support them politically.
-Rules defining entitlements are not transparent or clear; even if citizens may be aware of their entitlements it may be hard for them to seek redress when these are denied.
-As we explain subsequently in Section 3, this distinction can have profound consequences for the outcomes of electoral competition: clientelism thrives when the informal sector is sufficiently large relative to the formal sector, resulting in bias in favor of private benefit transfers particularly to poorer citizens, under-supply of public goods, pro-incumbency advantages and low political turnover.
+When formal institutions such as citizen identification and courts are weak, rules defining entitlements are not transparent or clear; even if citizens may be aware of their entitlements it may be hard for them to seek redress when these are denied.
+With a large informal sector, the space then emerges for clientelistic practices to appear: de jure formal entitlements can be selectively honored by elected officials for their clients and denied to others.
+As we explain subsequently in Section 3, this can have profound consequences for the outcomes of electoral competition: clientelism thrives when the informal sector is sufficiently large relative to the formal sector. resulting in bias in favor of private benefit transfers particularly to poorer citizens, under-supply of public goods, pro-incumbency advantages and low political turnover.
 Section 4 reviews a growing literature using econometric analysis of large datasets testing these predictions.

-We then turn to issue concerning the dynamics of clientelism in Section 5.
+We then turn to issues concerning institutional dynamics between clientelism and program politics in Section 5.
 Various authors have noted a tendency for clientelism to decline and be replaced by programmatic politics as countries develop, such as UK and US political history over the 19th and early 20th century (Cox (1987), Mitgang (2000), Acemoglu and Robinson (2000), Lizzeri and Persico (2003)).
 Contemporary middle income countries such as Mexico and Brazil have recently initiated programs to provide secure land titles and conditional cash transfers which have expanded the scope of programmatic politics.
 Development could both be a cause and effect of this institutional transformation.
 But such dynamics are not inevitable: countries such as Italy or Japan still exhibit clientelistic patterns, or local politics in various parts of the US (see for example Stanton (2003) for a vivid account of the state of Rhode Island between 1970-2000 under Providence mayor Buddy Cianci).
 The nature and determinants of the transition of political institutions are less well understood than the static attributes and consequences.
 We review related theoretical models and empirical examinations of this institutional dynamic.